 If the people in my fictive world can face their own mistakes, learn to forgive themselves, and rise above the harm they’ve caused themselves and others, so can each and every one of us.

 Our mistakes are most likely far more benign, and yet, perhaps, just as painful to admit. [...]
 It’s often easier to accept our failings when we compare them to the far more serious failings of fictional folks.
 Living through their pain, seeing them make restitution and thus find redemption and happiness is often enough to encourage us to do the same.
 (188)

-Romance can thus be considered a form of pastoral caregiving, particularly when it is received by “troubled people” such as the reader who, in the years after she was “diagnosed with clinical depression,” found that romances offered
+Romance can thus be considered a form of pastoral caregiving, particularly when it is received by “troubled people” (Stone and Lester 259) such as the reader who, in the years after she was “diagnosed with clinical depression,” found that romances offered

 more than simple enjoyment – they gave me faith that I could carry on and, if not completely beat my depression, sneaky chronic bastard that it is, I could at least learn to live with it.
 Build a satisfying life, maybe even find my own happily ever after.
 (Ciucci)

 or the reader-turned-author who testified that she

 started reading Harlequin romances at the time of my parents' divorce, when I was about eleven. [...]
 The irony that I turned to romance at a time of family breakdown is not lost on me. [...]
 They gave me hope.
 They gave me a belief in love that lasted, in happy endings.
 They promised that relationships could work out, that all was not lost.
 It was a message I desperately needed to hear.
 (Reid Boyd 267)

 Like a talking therapy, romances “allow space for [...] inherent potential to develop” (Stone and Lester 262): they give readers a safe space in which to